paw-snout/Superset-ID-6363586_pranjal-yadav/README.md

 - **Roll Number:** 22052918
 - **University:** Kalinga Institute of Industrial Technology (KIIT)
 - **Program:** Cognizant Digital Nurture 4.0 – DotNet Full Stack Engineer (FSE)
-- **Purpose:** Weekly progress submission of mandatory hands-on exercises
+- **Purpose:** Submission of weekly mandatory hands-on exercises

 ---

 ## 📁 Repository Overview

-This repository contains my weekly hands-on exercise submissions as part of the Cognizant Digital Nurture 4.0 Deep Skilling program.
-Each week includes mandatory tasks and optional practice problems focused on strengthening core engineering and .NET development skills.
+This repository contains weekly hands-on exercise solutions as part of the **DotNet FSE Deep Skilling Program**.
+All exercises are structured week-wise and align with the curriculum's mandatory tasks as outlined in:

+> `DN 4.0 - DotNet FSE Mandatory hands-on detail.xlsx`

 ---

-## 🚀 Weekly Workflow

-1. Download exercise ZIP from the shared public GitHub repo.
-2. Refer to the `DN 4.0 - DotNet FSE Mandatory hands-on detail.xlsx` file to identify required tasks.
-3. Solve the exercises using proper coding practices and OOP concepts.
-4. Organize your work into week-wise folders (Week1, Week2, etc.).
-5. Upload the completed work here and push updates regularly.

----

-## 🧠 Skills Covered
+## 🧠 Skills Demonstrated

 - Object-Oriented Programming (OOP)
-- Design Patterns and Principles
+- Design Patterns & Engineering Principles
 - Data Structures and Algorithms
-- .NET Frameworks and Tools
+- .NET Development Tools & Practices
-- Engineering Best Practices

 ---

-## 📌 Notes
+## 📌 Note

-- This repository may be reviewed by mentors or evaluators.
-- Only original, self-written code is submitted.
-- All exercises align with the weekly curriculum objectives.
+- All code is original and written as part of the Digital Nurture 4.0 program.
+- Organized week-wise for easy evaluation by mentors/POCs.

 ---

-## 📬 Contact

-For any queries related to the content or structure, feel free to connect via the official communication channels provided during the training program.

----

-> 📈 *Keep Learning.
-Keep Building.
-Keep Growing.*
+> ✅ *This repository is regularly updated as weekly exercises are completed.*